pytorch/pytorch.github.io/_posts/2019-6-6-towards-reproducible-research-with-pytorch-hub.md

 ### Other ways to explore

-Models available in PyTorch Hub also support both [Colab](https://colab.research.google.com/github/pytorch/pytorch.github.io/blob/master/assets/hub/facebookresearch_pytorch-gan-zoo_pgan.ipynb) and are directly linked on [Paperswithcode](https://paperswithcode.com/) and you can get started with a single click.
+Models available in PyTorch Hub also support both [Colab](https://colab.research.google.com/github/pytorch/pytorch.github.io/blob/master/assets/hub/facebookresearch_pytorch-gan-zoo_pgan.ipynb) and are directly linked on [Papers With Code](https://paperswithcode.com/) and you can get started with a single click.
 [Here](https://paperswithcode.com/paper/densely-connected-convolutional-networks) is a good example to get started with (shown below).

 <div class="text-center">
   <img src="{{ site.url }}/assets/images/pwc2.png" width="100%">